yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 ### Application of BIP [32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), [38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki), [39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), [44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), and [63](http://sourceforge.net/p/bitcoin/mailman/message/31813471) to Altcoins

 **Bitcoin-explorer's (bx)** command line interface (CLI), part of the libbitcoin tool suite, provides very substantial support for the following Bitcoin Improvement Proposals (BIP): 32, 38, 39, 44 and 63.
-BIP 44 capabilities supporting alternative cryptocurrency coins (altcoins) results from how bx applies BIP 32 using OS piping commands.
+BIP 44 capabilities supporting alternative cryptocurrency coins (altcoins) results from how bx BIP 32 commands are piped to one another.
 The application of the BIP 44 related table below facilitates the extension of BIPS 32 and 38 to altcoins.
-Behaviors associated with using column version values from the first row of the "BIP44 Altcoin Version Mapping Table" below are natively integrated into bitcoin-explorer's commands as defaults.
+Behaviors associated with using column version values from the first row of the "BIP44 Altcoin Version Mapping Table" below are integrated into bitcoin-explorer's commands as defaults.

-The libbitcoin team has comprehensive understanding of this table's version values for the first row, Bitcoin (BTC), and has just updated bx command line interface to support for 100+ other altcoins.
-This could create a common code base, a merge, fostering convergence of existing Bitcoin code forks, but those decisions are left to altcoin main branch developers.
+The libbitcoin team has a comprehensive understanding of this table's version values for the first row, Bitcoin (BTC), and has recently updated the bx CLI to support 100+ other altcoins.
+This could create a common code base, a merge, fostering convergence of existing Bitcoin altcoin code forks, but such decisions will be at the discretion of altcoin main branch developers.

 The table below is a work-in-progress, but when completed will become an exemplar, providing important **"--version (-v)"** values.
-The utility of these values is demonstrated by examples #1, #4, #5, and #6 below for an arbitrarily chosen altcoin called **Dash** to demonstrate how BIPs 32, 38, 39 and 44 can be tightly integrated with minor extensions to coherently support altcoins with a unified framework.
+The utility of these values is demonstrated by example sets #1, #4, #5, and #6 below for the **Dash** altcoin (row entry 6, or coin type 5) to demonstrate how BIPs 32, 38, 39 and 44 can be tightly integrated with minor extensions to coherently support altcoins using a unified codebase.
 It is very important for wallet developers to understand the concepts being espoused here to minimize wallet complexity while supporting multiple currencies simultaneously using a common BIP 32 hierarchical deterministic (HD) framework.

-The accuracy of portions of this table are not absolute (currently ~90% accuracy, having strong source code trace-ability to the right) until vetted by others, but the pattern for its application to altcoins is very well understood.
-This table below extends and complements [SLIP 44] (http://doc.satoshilabs.com/slips/slip-0044.html) referenced within [BIP44] (https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#registered-coin-types).
-The table also complements the [List of Address Prefixes](https://en.bitcoin.it/wiki/List_of_address_prefixes) top Table's "Hex" Column for row entries containing two hex digits.
+The accuracy of portions of this table are not absolute (currently ~90% accuracy, with strong source code URL trace-ability to the right) until vetted by others, but the pattern for its application to altcoins is well understood.
+The table below extends and complements [SLIP 44] (http://doc.satoshilabs.com/slips/slip-0044.html) referenced within [BIP44] (https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#registered-coin-types).
+This table also complements the [List of Address Prefixes](https://en.bitcoin.it/wiki/List_of_address_prefixes) top Table's "Hex" column for row entries containing two hex digits.

 #### BIP44 Altcoin Version Mapping Table
 ```